emiliomt/AiInvoicePro-v2/replit.md

 # Invoice Procurement Platform - AI-Powered Automation

 ## Overview
 This project is an advanced AI-powered invoice procurement platform designed to streamline multilingual financial document processing.
-It focuses on intelligent automation, enhanced security, and robust data extraction capabilities, aiming to deliver a comprehensive solution for efficient invoice management.
-The platform's core purpose is to automate and secure the handling of diverse financial documents, improving efficiency and data accuracy for businesses.
+Its core purpose is to automate and secure the handling of diverse financial documents, improving efficiency and data accuracy for businesses through intelligent automation, enhanced security, and robust data extraction capabilities.

 ## User Preferences
 - Focus on business logic accuracy over UI polish